AlessandroBregoli/Anomaly-Detection-in-Dynamic-Networks-comparison-and-benchmarking/README.md

 ```
 ## Pickle file's contents
 Each file contains:
-An array containing ten objects, representing Monte Carlo's iterations, where any object provides a groundtruth (boolean array that shows where the anomalies are injected) and an array containing adjacency matrices.
+An array containing ten objects, representing Monte Carlo's iterations, where any object provides a groundtruth (boolean array that shows where the anomalies are injected) and an array containing adjacency matrices already injected.
 Each pickel file represent an experiment using a type of anomaly.

 File's structure: